asan-nasa/adapt_find/README.md

 ```$ python random_mer.py ~/genome/file.fa --files filename1.fastq filename2.fastq```

-# fastqc_consoldiate
+# fastqc_parser

-fastqc_consoldiate can parse the output of FASTQC reports, consolidate the results and extract relevant information from all output files.
-Depending on input arguments, fastqc_consoldiate can either run fastqc on raw fastq files and then parse the output.
+fastqc_parser can parse the output of FASTQC reports: consolidate the results and extract the relevant information from all the output files.
+Depending on input arguments, fastqc_parser can either run fastqc on raw fastq files and then parse the output.
 Alternatively, it can be run directly on fastqc output files.
-To run this script the following dependencies are required: PYTHON pandas module and FASTQC
+To run this script, the following dependencies are required: PYTHON, pandas module, and FASTQC.

 # fastqc_usage